AustinWise/MastodonPulumi/README.md

 * Make sure the way we are generating the Vapid key pair is actually compatible with Vapid and is not somehow insecure.
 See [Vapid's code](https://github.com/ClearlyClaire/webpush/blob/master/lib/webpush/vapid_key.rb#L33-L57).
 * See if there is a way to reduce the cost of running this.
+* Figure out why the GKE cluster seems to be in a "repairing" state often after running `pulumi up`